tkarakai-gto/notes/aws_ecs_notes.md

  - `aws ecs create-service --cluster deepdive --service-name web --task-definition web --desired-count 1` -- Create service without a Service Definition file, no load balancers
  - `aws ecs list-services --cluster deepdive`
- - `aws ecs describe-services --cluster deepdive --services web` -- Look for the `events` section when troublshooting!
+ - `aws ecs describe-services --cluster deepdive --services web` -- Look for the `events` section when troubleshooting!
  - `aws ec2 describe-instances` - to get to know the public DNS name of the service
  - `aws ecs update-service --cluster deepdive --service web --task-definition web --desired-count 2` -- More instances (will fail if there are not enough instances, and pointless without load balancing!)
  - `aws ecs update-service --cluster deepdive --service web --task-definition web --desired-count 0` -- No instances!